Gynecomastia Treatments Available Today

 - Recreational drug use, which includes alcohol and anabolic steroids

 - Certain health conditions (least common)

-In extreme cases of gynecomastia, when there are indications of underlying issues, our doctor may order tests to identify possible causes.
+In extreme cases of gynecomastia, when there are indications of underlying issues, our doctor may order tests to identify possible causes before the patient can have gynecomastia treatments.
 These may include:

 - Blood tests